LLNL/Umpire/docs/sphinx/tutorial/c/resources.rst

 corresponding to the CPU memory.

 The easiest way to identify resources is by name.
 The "HOST" resource is always available.
-In a modern NVIDIA GPU system, we also have resources that represent global GPU memory ("DEVICE"), unified memory that can be accessed by the CPU or GPU ("UM") and host memory that can be accessed by the GPU ("PINNED");
+In a system configured with NVIDIA GPUs, we also have resources that represent global GPU memory ("DEVICE"), unified memory that can be accessed by the CPU or GPU ("UM") and host memory that can be accessed by the GPU ("PINNED");